hafslundnett/hdd-style/styleguide/lib/links.md

 category: Components
 ---

-Links can be used anywhere.
-Here are some mutations that can be used with links.
+Links are for prompting a user action that will affect another part.

 ## Links
 `hdd-link`